 Have you had your Covid vaccination yet?
 If you haven’t yet had your jab, perhaps you’re considering a vaccine holiday?
 Vaccine tourism is now available in parts of the US, Alaska, Europe, and Asia.

 Vaccine tourism faces controversy, but vaccine tourists argue that it is better to have more people vaccinated than fewer.
-There are many reasons to book a vaccination holiday, but the main reason tourists might want to fly away for their vaccination is that their country of origin has been slow in scheduling their vaccinations.
+There are many reasons to book a vaccination holiday.
+Still, the main reason tourists might want to fly away for their vaccination is that their country of origin has been slow in scheduling their vaccinations.

 There are now several countries that tourists can travel to (subject to their home country allowing international travel) to get a Covid vaccination.
 In this article, we outline some of the best destinations for a vaccine holiday.

 Wherever you decide to travel to on your next vacation, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Belmond, Hyatt, Ritz-Carlton, Marriott, InterContinental, and more (as well as your usual Marriott Bonvoy Hyatt, etc. points and status benefits).
 See what our clients say about us and how thrilled they are with the extra benefits we provide.

 Typically, our free benefits at luxury hotels include:

 - Complimentary breakfast for two per bedroom